martinSteadD/sem_assessment/use-cases/generate-top-ten-report.md

-# USE CASE: 4 Produce a Report on the Salary of Employees of a Given Role
+# USE CASE: Generate Top 10 Population in an Area

 ## CHARACTERISTIC INFORMATION